Gender Roles in the Bedroom, the Therapy Room, and the Mind

 Once the gender roles are cast, the sex scripts aren’t far behind.
 He’s the lead, she’s the co-star — but only if she smiles sweetly, moans on cue, and knows her lines by heart.
 Pleasure becomes performance.
 And for many women, the standing ovation comes before the real climax ever does.

-In sexology practice, I meet women who arrive convinced they’re broken — diagnosed by Google or a disappointed partner with a God complex.
+In sexology practice, we meet women who arrive convinced they’re broken — diagnosed by Google or a disappointed partner with a God complex.
 They call it “anorgasmia.”
 And let’s be clear: anorgasmia is real and serious.
 Clinically defined, it’s the persistent or recurrent delay in, or absence of, orgasm despite adequate sexual stimulation, causing significant distress (DSM-5, American Psychiatric Association).
 It can be lifelong or acquired, and often requires sensitive medical and psychological care.

 But what I frequently see isn’t clinical anorgasmia — it’s women who’ve never been given permission to experience sex for their own pleasure.
 They’ve had years of male-centered sex that never invited their bodies to the conversation.